SAT Subject Tests: Scoring and admissions

-Each individual test was scored on a scale of 200 to 800; however, on some of the tests it was impossible to get a 200.
+Each test was scored on a scale of 200 to 800; however, on some tests, it was impossible to get a 200.
 For example, if someone got every question wrong on the Mathematics Level 2 test, they could receive a score of 310, depending on the test-specific curve.
 An exception was the ELPT, which was scored on a scale of 901 to 999.
 In addition, the foreign language tests that had both reading and listening components gave subscores for each in the 20 to 80 range.

 Prior to the first administration of the new SAT Reasoning Test (which included the writing section) in March 2005, some highly selective colleges required applicants to take three SAT Subject Tests, including the writing test and two other tests of the applicant's choosing, in addition to the SAT.
 However, when writing became a standard component of the SAT Reasoning Test, most selective colleges recommended applicants submit scores for any two SAT Subject Tests.
 Engineering schools might recommend or require Chemistry or Physics and Math Level 2.
 No schools required three Subject Tests and Georgetown was the only remaining school to 'strongly recommend' taking three Subject Tests.

 The California Institute of Technology, which previously required subject tests, no longer required or considered them as of 2020.

 Schools also varied with regard to their SAT Subject Test requirements of students submitting scores for the ACT in place of the SAT: some schools considered the ACT an alternative to both the SAT and some SAT Subject Tests, whereas others accepted the ACT but required SAT Subject Tests as well.
 Information about a school's specific test requirements could typically be found on its official website.

 In October 2002, the College Board decided to drop the "Score Choice" option for exams, due to the fact that it disproportionately benefited wealthier students taking the exam who could afford to take it multiple times.
 Score Choice meant that scores were not released to colleges until the student approved the score after seeing it.
 However, the "Score Choice" option was reinstated as of the March 2009 test, allowing test takers to again choose whether or not to send scores.